EthienDuckett/Apple_Pie/README.md

   - Bio: unexperienced.
   - Contributions: He set up the keyboard buttons for the UI.

+## Review:
+"\[...\] this is FANTASTIC!
+I love how you have told the game to shuffle the list of words.
+It even tells you what the word is after you have failed to guess the word.
+This is great work!"
+--Granville Myers

 ## Credits:
 - Develop in Swift Fundamentals: Xcode 12